raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 title: Answer
 ---

 For the same rotor selections, you sometimes find multiple valid machine settings with different ring settings and rotor start positions.
-For example, you could have found start position "ABC" with "1 1 1" and "ABD" with "1 1 2".
+For example, you could have found start positions "ABC" with ring settings "1 1 1", as well as "ABD" with "1 1 2", as two valid results.
 This isn't a bug: both machine settings are valid.
 In fact, there are multiple valid machine settings because moving the rotor's slip ring creates multiple equivalent crypt solutions.

 This isn't another example of a mistake in the Enigma encryption technique, but shows how the nature of the cyber threat has changed in the 75 years since WWII.
-Originally, the risk was perceived to be from people successfully decrypting letter by letter.
+Originally, the risk was posed by people decrypting letter by letter.
 Changing the rotor slip ring meant that the rotors advanced at unexpected positions, creating a discontinuity every 26, 26×26 and 26×26×26 characters, meaning that an attacker would have to keep starting again.
 With our Raspberry Pi–based crypt attack using a simple brute-force exhaust search over the full range of possible machine settings, we find that the rotor slip ring setting creates multiple valid solutions.
 So for us, this feature is a weakness because less searching is needed to find a valid solution.

 Here's an example (compare with the screenshot above):